vibbits/nextflow-workshop/docs/index.md

 This website contains the course materials and outline for the second session.

-The presentation which goes alonside this material can be found [here](https://docs.google.com/presentation/d/1dl7yuVZTKeOKJwXuwTLb1NGWSZKKT0-THyllVtXMFsg/edit?usp=sharing).
+The presentation which goes alongside this material can be found [here](https://docs.google.com/presentation/d/1dl7yuVZTKeOKJwXuwTLb1NGWSZKKT0-THyllVtXMFsg/edit?usp=sharing).

 ## Practical information